-Canine Watersports Canada is owned by Karen & Mark Larocque, which officially launched in January 2016, however despite the company being just 4 years old they each have over 11 years of experience in the world of dock-jumping which is evident in their growth and success.
+Canine Watersports Canada is owned by Karen & Mark Larocque, which officially launched in January 2016, however despite the company being just 5 years old they each have over 12 years of experience in the world of dock-jumping which is evident in their growth and success.
 CWC is recognized as Canada’s FIRST 100% Canadian owned and operated dock-jumping company.
 Karen works diligently behind the scenes but can be seen doing various jobs during events and Mark is not only "truck driver", but the event coordinator, and also a CWC certified judge.
-Karen and Mark, own 3 Australian Shepherds: Bond is 13 - he is retired, Earl is 9 - he only jumps when he wants to, and Doug is 1 - he finished his first season with CWC with a Top Senior title and a Senior Lure title.
+Karen and Mark, own 3 Australian Shepherds: Bond is 14.5 - he is retired, Earl is 10 - he only jumps when he wants to, and Doug is 2 and he is sponsored by PureForm Pet Health Supplements.
+He finished his second season with CWC with a Master title.

 Cathy and Brian Anderson have been involved with CWC since its inception and have been active in the sport since 2016.
 Cathy helps with set up/take down, wrangling and administration during events.
 Brian is a certified CWC judge and has done just about everything, including admin, setups, and announcing.
 He loves to help other competitors and introduce new people to the sport.
 They have 2 dock diving dogs who love to be around the water.
 Kenji, a shepherd/border collie rescue has many titles and awards but his favourite discipline by far is Grab.
 Kira is their Nova Scotia Duck Tolling Retriever who took a few years before she decided that she wanted to jump.
 Now everyone can hear her screams as she awaits her turn on the dock.